WebOfTrustInfo/rwot8-barcelona/draft-documents/Evaluating-social-recovery.md

 - What involvement is required from the user during stasis?
 - How does the scheme deal with a loss of confidence in one of the peers?

-###### Identfier Recovery Scenarios
+###### Identifier Recovery Scenarios
   * Lost secret - control of the identifier has been lost, but it has not been compromised.
 For example, device has fallen in the sea.
   * Compromised secret.
 For example, device is stolen.
-  * Inheritance after death or incapacitation - we want to enable control of the identifier to our hiers.
+  * Inheritance after death or incapacitation - we want to enable control of the identifier to our heirs.

 ###### Threat Model